Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_triggers/oas_flow_trigger.md

 * OAS 2 [collectionFormat](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md#fixed-fields-7) for `tsv` (tab separated value).
 * OAS 2 [collectionFormat](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md#fixed-fields-7) array of items more than one level deep (i.e. does not support array of array items).
 * OAS 2 [collectionFormat](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md#fixed-fields-7) `pipes` and `ssv` are not supported in `cookie`, `formData`, `header`, or `path` (only supported in `query`).
-* multipart/form-data body that is an array of binary strings e.g. mutliple file uploads
+* `multipart/form-data` with arrays of binary data is not supported, e.g. `-F file[]=a -F file[]=b`.
-* The `byte` value of `format` modifier is supported, but it will not automatically decode the base64 data.
-On the other hand, the `base64` value of `format` is not supported.
+* OAS 3 [byte format](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.0.md#data-types) is supported, but it will not automatically decode the base64 data.
+* OAS 3 [base64 format](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.0.md#considerations-for-file-uploads) is not supported because it is not really a valid format.
+* OAS 3 cookie parameters for objects and arrays, `style="form", explode=true` [style](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.0.md#style-examples) is not supported.

 ## Roadmap